mjb3/Discuit.jl/docs/src/models.md

 ### SI

-The susceptible-infectious ([SI](@ref)) is a very basic model with only one type of event.
+The susceptible-infectious (`"SI"`) is a very basic model with only one type of event.
 Individuals who become infected remain infected for the duration of trajectory.

 ```@raw html
 <img src="https://raw.githubusercontent.com/mjb3/Discuit.jl/master/docs/img/si.png" alt="SI model" height="120"/>